Calvin-CS/SkelScratch/README.md

 Go to <a href="https://github.com/Calvin-CS/Kinect2JSON/releases" target="_blank">Kinect2JSON</a>.
 Go to the downloads section next to "Latest release".
-Click on the "Kinect2JSON.zip" link.
+Click on the "Kinect2JSON.zip" link if you have a Kinect v2, or "v1Kinect2JSON.zip" if you have the older Kinect.
 Save the file.
-Go to your downloads folder and right-click on "Kinect2JSON.zip", and click "Extract All...", and then click "Extract" in the bottom right.
+Go to your downloads folder and right-click on ".zip" file, and click "Extract All...", and then click "Extract" in the bottom right.
 Double-click on setup.

 A box will come up saying "Application Install - Security Warning".
 Click "Install".